|

 difficulties, some design alternatives or just a fresh look by an intelligent

 interrogator.
-If you have a problem with the behaviour of a market sector, plant, process or item of equipment and would like to get a quantitative handle on it to improve yield or optimise performance, then contact us.
-We are always ready to give a little time to discuss a new puzzle, in confidence, of course.
-We'll only worry about fees when we have some defined work.
-We can be flexible about how we work with you.
+If you have a problem with the behaviour of a market sector, plant, process or item of equipment and would like to get a quantitative handle on it to improve yield or optimise performance, then contact me.
+I'm always ready to give a little time to discuss a new puzzle, in confidence, of course.
+We'll only worry about fees when there is some defined work.
+I can be flexible about how I work with you.
 Top |

-McCann Science, POB 902, Chadds Ford PA 19317 USA.
-T: 1 302 654-2953 F: 1 302 429 9458 E: mjmccann@iee.org |
+Dr M.J.McCann, POB 902, Chadds Ford PA 19317 USA.
+T: 1 302 654-2953 M: 1 302 377-1508 (Cell) E: mjmccann@ieee.org |

-| Request.
-Please let us know how you found this website and your interests by using the quick feedback form.
-Thank you | Date: 2003.10.30 File: Glass.htm |
+Request.
+Please let me know how you found this website and your interests by following this feedback link.
+Thank you | Date: 2014.08.22 File: glass.htm |